How to use the command 'you-get' (with examples)

 Explanation:

-• --output-dir path/to/directory: This option allows users to specify the directory where the downloaded media file will be saved.
+• --output-dir path/to/directory: This option specifies the directory path where the media will be saved, which allows you to organize downloads.

 Example Output: